Our Event Charter

 Sustainability in public events

+Our charter invites you to tell us how you are organising your festival, fete, exhibition or show to be low carbon, nature positive, and to raise awareness of the region’s UNESCO Biosphere designation.
 The Biosphere team are available to advise on ‘Thinking Global, Acting Local’, and we can support you in making your event even more sustainable.
-Signing up to our charter allows you to use the event logo above, and you will receive a certificate to display at your venue and use digitally on your social media platforms.
+Signing up allows you to use the Sustainable Event Charter logo in your marketing, and you will receive a certificate to display at your venue and use on your website and social media.

 View